dell/csm-docs/content/docs/deployment/csminstaller/_index.md

 weight: 1
 ---

+>>**Note: The CSM Installer only supports installation of CSM 1.0 Modules and CSI Drivers in environments that do not have any existing deployments of CSM or CSI Drivers.
+The CSM Installer does not support the upgrade of existing CSM or CSI Driver deployments.**

 The CSM (Container Storage Modules) Installer simplifies the deployment and management of Dell EMC Container Storage Modules and CSI Drivers to provide persistent storage for your containerized workloads.

 ## CSM Installer Supported Modules and Dell EMC CSI Drivers